harshkn/harshkn.github.io/_posts/2016-02-28-estimator-inference.md

 <div id="basic_dag"></div>

+{% comment %}
+THIS PICTURES ARE REALLY COOL BUT I FIND THEM A LITTLE BIT CONFUSING BECAUSE THEY ARE NOT QUITE CAUSAL DAGS.
+FOR EXAMPLE, CONSIDER THE RELATIONSHIP, specific_goal <- USERID -> group_size.
+If this were a causal dag / bayes net, there would be some association between these two variables.
+However, there is none, because the values of these variables are determined in a way that is completely independent of the individuals' potential outcomes.
+That, and there aren't really any outcomes :)
+{% endcomment %}

-Yellow nodes indicate that the parameter is defined outside the program and that its value is not known until runtime.
+Yellow nodes indicate that the variable is defined outside the program and that its value is not known until runtime.
 Rectangular nodes are  random variables that are the direct result of random operators.
 Circular nodes are deterministic.
 Ellipsoid nodes are random variables through the flow of data.

-`userid` is the only parameter that's external to the program.
+`userid` is the only variable that's external to the program.
 To reason about its role, we must observe it.
-All parameters defined in the consequent depend on the parameters in the guard.
+All variables defined in the consequent depend on the variables in the guard.
 This is why there is an edge from `specific_goal` to `ratings_per_user_goal`.

-When devising causal estimators, we want to know:
+When devising possible estimators for PlanOut programs, we want to know:

-1. Under what conditions is a variable a random variable?
+1. Under what conditions is a variable in a PlanOut program (conditionally) uncorrelated with the users' potential outcomes?
-2. What are the valid contrasts for the DAG?
+2. What are the valid causal contrasts for the DAG?

-Given that `userid` has sufficiently high cardinality, we have complete information about the joint probability distribution of `group_size`, `ratings_per_user`, and `rating_per_user_goal`, conditioned on the distribution of the `userid`.
+Given that `userid` has sufficiently high cardinality, we have complete information about the joint probability distribution of `group_size`, `ratings_per_user`, and `rating_per_user_goal`.
 We want to look at changes to the script that could change constrain our understanding of the distribution of variables.

 Note that question (1) is not completely trivial: this example illustrates that it is not so simple as detecting assignment from random operators.
 Since sums and products of random variables are also random variables, and since control flow can define random variables, determining whether a node is an ellipsoid in this graph is non trivial.